Mastering Money Matters

 Getting a Mortgage

-Going directly to a commercial French bank as a non-resident can be a bit dicey.
-Unless you have a regular salary going into a French account, they tend not to be as interested in dealing with foreign clients, but there are British and French Banks which are set up particularly to work with non-residents.
+Going directly to a commercial French bank as a non-resident is a complete waste of time.
+Unless you have a regular salary going into a French account, they tend not to be as interested in dealing with foreign clients.
+But there are a few French banks which are set up particularly to work with non-residents.

 The paperwork and requirements to obtain a mortgage are fairly simple and similar between institutions.
 Loans in France are based on your income, not your assets, and the monthly amount of the mortgage cannot be more than one-third of your monthly income.
-You can obtain financing for 10, 15, 20 or 25 years at variable or fixed percentage rates (depending on your age up to 75) and recently, interest-only loans are being made available.
+You can obtain financing for 10, 15, 20 or 25 years at variable or fixed percentage rates (depending on your age up to 75) and a variety of loan products are available, even interest-only loans.
 Lengthening the term of your mortgage or opting for interest-only can help reduce currency exchange losses.
-Lenders base their rates on the “Euribor” (Euro Interbank Offered Rate) — the rate at which euro interbank term deposits within the euro zone are offered by one prime bank to another prime bank.
-At the time of this writing, it is under 2.5%.
+Lenders base their rates on the “Euribor” (Euro Interbank Offered Rate)—the rate at which euro interbank term deposits within the euro zone are offered by one prime bank to another prime bank.
+At the time of this writing, it is under .6 percent.

-There is normally a small origination fee of approximately 1% or less and a life insurance policy attached to the loan is mandatory to insure completion of payment.
-Prior to making a property purchase, it is recommended to contact the lenders in advance to submit an application for a pre-approval “in principal.”
+The banks charge a small origination fee of approximately one percent.
+A life insurance policy attached to the loan is mandatory to insure completion of payment.
+Prior to making a property purchase, it is recommended to contact a mortgage broker well in advance who works with these specific international lenders to submit an application for a pre-approval “in principal.”
 It is not until a property is committed to (having signed a “Promesse de Vente” or “Compromis de Vente”) that the lender will formally submit your application for approval by the committee.